-Setting and discussing OKRs regularly unearths questions like, Why have we not made as much progress as we committed to by now?
+Setting and discussing OKRs regularly unearths questions like: Why have we not made as much progress as we committed to by now?
 If these Key Results are lagging, do we have the right plan in place to get back on track and meet our goals?
-Or, conversely, if we have this much success at this stage already, can we stretch even more?
+Or, conversely: If we have this much success at this stage already, can we stretch even more?

-These metrics-based questions encourage conversations to alignand remind stakeholders why they are meeting.
-Because our key results were collectively decided, they fuel discussion and teamwork.
+These metrics-based questions encourage conversations to align and remind stakeholders why they are meeting.
+Because our Key Results were collectively decided, they fuel discussion and teamwork.

 Outcome, not activity

-Without OKRs, meetings often center on activities rather than on the amount of progress relative to the goal.
+Without OKRs, meetings often center on activities rather than the amount of progress relative to the goal.
 When enough progress isn’t being made on an OKR, it prompts stakeholders to ask, “Why?”
-As OKRs shift the team mindset from activity to outcome, you can expect an upgrade in the dialog.
+As OKRs shift the team mindset from activity to outcome, you can expect an upgrade in the discussion.